 - Reinstatement, if you lost your job;

 - Back pay (multiplied by three times) if you lost money or missed out on a raise;

 - A requirement that your employer initiate policies or training to stop harassment; and

 - Your attorney's fees and court costs.

-If you are a victim of sexual harassment in the workplace, there are steps that you can take to stop the problem and protect your right to a legal remedy.
+If you're a victim of sexual harassment in the workplace, there are steps that you can take to stop the problem and protect your right to a legal remedy.
+These cases tend to be quite complex and your employer will likely have a team of lawyers on their side.
 Talk to an experienced employee rights attorney in your area to discuss the facts of your particular situation and ensure that your legal rights are protected.